 When you ground yourself in solid knowledge, you become less vulnerable to another person’s machinations.
-That was the initial inspiration for this post, in its original version from 2010.
-A personal story.
+That was the inspiration for the original 2010 post.

-You might also come to see that certain attempts to “gaslight” aren’t a deliberate strategy to persecute you.
-Instead, you might be coming up against the gaslighter’s neurobiological dysfunction.
+You can also see that some attempts to “gaslight” aren’t a deliberate strategy to persecute you.
+Instead, you might be coming up against the other person’s neurobiological dysfunction.
 Yes, that includes ADHD and other frontal-lobe conditions.
 (You’ll find a link to a post on ADHD and denial at the end.)

 Wait!
-Does this mean that you, the partners of adults with ADHD, should excuse the hurtful behavior?
+Does this mean that the partners of adults with ADHD should excuse the hurtful behavior?
 Because “My ADHD partner can’t help it”?
 No. Absolutely not.
 For many people with ADHD, the full range of symptoms responds to medication treatment.
 Education about common ADHD patterns helps to fill in the gaps and create change.

 Wait!
-Does this mean that you, the adult with ADHD, should submit to your partner’s allegedly more accurate recall?
+Does this mean that adults with ADHD should submit to your partner’s allegedly more accurate recall?
 Because “My memories are unreliable”?
 Or, the other extreme: Being blind to your ADHD challenges in this department, you view your own memories as infallible.
 Therefore, you view attempts to fact-check your memories as “gaslighting”?

 Instead, I am suggesting that everyone involved become gaslight-proof.
 That is, with clarifying education, we all can better:

 - Control our reactions to perceived gaslighting

-- Avoid “taking the bait” — getting drawn into these mind-boggling, no-win arguments
+- Avoid “taking the bait” — getting drawn into no-win arguments

-- Stop deepening our pain by automatically jumping to “My partner tries to confuse or invalidate me on purpose”
+- Stop deepening our pain by jumping to “My partner confuses or invalidates me on purpose”

 - Consider alternative explanations, such as lack of knowledge about ADHD impairments that affect memory, self-awareness, and recall